cortexproject/cortex-helm-chart/docs/guides/upgrade-v1.markdown

 Assuming you have an existing installation of cortex-helm-chart v0.6.0, here is an example of how to convert it to `memberlist`.
 #### Stage 1 - mirror to both kvstores

-_Be sure to augment this comment with any other options you used for the initial installation._
+_Be sure to augment this command with any other options you used for the initial installation._
 ```
 helm upgrade cortex cortex-helm/cortex --version 0.6.0 -f kvstore-mirror.yaml
 ```